Skip to main content

 They are extremely useful for :

-• Having people interact with your on specific topics during the presentation
+• Having people interact with you on specific topics during the presentation

 • To adapt what you’ll show based on your audience’s reply